saylerb/ruby-submissions/1603/module_4_assignments/gametime/brian-and-robbie/check_in3.markdown

 ![Blue ball captures red flag](http://g.recordit.co/kLXFJce85f.gif)

 - Did you deviate from the instructions?
-No.
+  - No.
 - Questions, Comments, Concerns?
-  - lots of if statments!
+  - Lots of if statments!

 ### GOAL 2